oracle-samples/oltrain/content/posts/ol/admin/post-27/index.md

 ## Details

-In this lab you unload a kernel module on an Oracle Linux instance and configure the system to prevent the module from loading at boot time.
-You can use this knowledge to disable kernel modules for hardware that might be causing a problem on a system or that may be flagged for a vulnerability.
+As a Linux administrator, there will come a time when you want to disable kernel modules for hardware that might be causing a problem on a system, or it gets flagged for a vulnerability.

 ### Objectives

-These guides show how to disable the btrfs Linux kernel module on Oracle Linux and to prevent it from loading at boot time.
-The btrfs module is used for demonstration purposes but you could use the same procedure to disable any other Linux kernel module on a system.
-The main steps are outlined below:
+In this tutorial, you will learn how to:

-  - Disable the module using modprobe
+  - Disable a module using modprobe
   - Add the module to the kernel module deny list
   - Create a backup of the existing initramfs
   - Rebuild the initramfs by using dracut to exclude the module

-> **Note:** Disabling modules can have unintended consequences and can prevent a system from booting properly or from being fully functional after boot.
-In this tutorial we demonstrate creating a backup ramdisk image as best practice to make sure that you are able to recover in the event that a change prevents boot.
+> **Note:** Disabling modules can have unintended consequences and prevent a system from booting properly or being fully functional after boot.
+Therefore, we'll demonstrate creating a backup ramdisk image as best practice to ensure you can recover if a change prevents booting the operating system.

-### What Do You Need?
+### Prerequisites

+- Minimum of a single Oracle Linux system

-  - A client system with Oracle Linux 8 or Oracle Linux 9 installed
+- Each system should have Oracle Linux installed and configured with:
+    - A non-root user account with sudo access
+    - Access to the Internet